sachingill/learning-notes/README.md

 # learning-notes

-## Set virtual enviornment for externalizing the code
+## Set virtual enviornment for externalizing the code if using virtual environement
 ```
    python3 -m venv myenv
    source myenv/bin/activate